rciorba/pytest-fixture-marker/README.rst

 Why
 ---

-This plugin allows you to run all tests that require a certain fixture.
+This plugin allows you to selectively run tests that require a certain fixture.
 This comes in handy if you're refactoring fixtures.

 Installation
 ------------